vltmedia/OculusQuestVideoDownloader/README.md

 [Where to Find Quest Video Files](https://youtu.be/B3FCC4EUhuA?t=158)

 - Windows 32bit

 - Oculus Developer ID

 - Oculus Quest in Developer Mode

 - adb Installed (automatically installed if using NVIDIA Gameworks to install Android dev stuff on your computer)

+  - Check adb by typing in Command Prompt.
+If stuff comes up that isn't an error, you're good.

+  - ```
+    adb help
+    ```

 ## Instructions